samirakazemi/SCS_3253_010_Machine_Learning_Final_Project/README.md

 8) Straight flush; straight + flush
 9) Royal flush; {Ace, King, Queen, Jack, Ten} + flush"

+# Our approach

 We first started with Data Preparation and Pre-prediction Exploratory Data Analysis.
-For that we made use of functions such as “describe( )” which helps to view some basic statiscital details of our data set, “shape” which returns the dimesions of our dataset, “info” which gives the summary of our dataset and “head( )” which shows the data of the top five rows from our dataset.
+For that we made use of functions such as “_describe( )_” which helps to view some basic statiscital details of our data set, “_shape_” which returns the dimesions of our dataset, “_info_” which gives the summary of our dataset and “_head( )_” which shows the data of the top five rows from our dataset.
 We have also plotted the histogram for each of our test and train dataset.
 The results of this exploratory analysis allowed us to become familiar with our dataset before starting the pipeline process.

-To build the pipeline, the data were normalized using “StandardScaler( )”.
+To build the pipeline, the data were normalized using “_StandardScaler( )_”.
 This function helps us to make sure that all of our dataset features have the same weight and importance.

 Since the category membership of our dataset is known, we are going to use the classification technique on our dataset.
-We have used models such KNN, SVM, RandomForest, Adaboost, Gradient Boosting and Bagging to analyze the dataset, find their accuracy and predict the labels.
+We have used models such _KNN_, _SVM_, _RandomForest_, _Adaboost_, _Gradient Boosting_ and _Bagging_ to analyze the dataset, find their accuracy and predict the labels.

 Before fitting the data into the models, hyperparameters were used to train the data even more effectively.